maxmarsc/dave/USER_GUIDE.md

 A data layout dictates what views are available, so when changing the layout, the available views might changes as well.

-#### Channel section
+##### Channel section
-**This section only shows up when the container uses a 2D layout**

-On `2.` you have the channel section.
-If your container is 2D then it will show you how many channels it as.
-If it's 1D but you forced a 2D layout, you can type how many channels it has.
+First the number of channels of the containers.
+Editable if the container is 1D but you forced a 2D layout.

-When using a 2D layout on a 1D container, you can also indicates that the samples of each channel are interleaved by clicking on the `interleaved` button.
-DAVE will then de-interleave the samples for rendering.

-When using a container with 2 channels, you can decide to use mid/side rendering, by clicking on the `mid/side` button.
+Then the interleaved switch.
+Editable if the container is 1D but you forced a 2D layout.
+Some containers might be interleaved by nature, this will reflect it.
+This will change how dave interpret each channel.

+Then the mid/side switch.
+Editable if the container contains 2 channels.
+If selected then dave will not render the channels but the mid/side channels.

-#### View section
+##### View section
-On `3.` you have the view section.
-You can use the selector to select which view (see possibles views) to use to render your audio data.
+You can use the selector to select which view
+(see possibles views) to use to visualize your audio data.

-Some views (PSD, Spectrogram) have additional settings which you can change in this section.
+Some views (PSD, Spectrogram) have additional settings which you can edit in this section.

-#### General section
+##### General section
-On `4.` you have the general section, where option are the same for every container.

-It contains the delete button (X), which marks the container for deletion (like `dave delete`).
-TODO: It should also contains the samplerate setting.
+Finally the general section.
+From left-to-right it contains:
+- the samplerate setting
+- the delete button (X) to tell dave to stop track this container

 ## Possibles views
 ### Waveform